 The construction used to establish $c_{3,5}$ is better described as a construction for $c_{5,3}$ in which case it is given by the blow-up sequence of the complement of the Schl\"afli graph, that is the graph with the {\tt graph6} representation

-Both of these constructions can be found through search heuristics of graphs of order $27$ but are of course also contained in the library of small vertex-transitive graphs.
+Both of these constructions can be found through search heuristics of graphs of order $27$.
 The construction used to establish the upper bound for $c_{4,5}$ is given by the blow-up sequence of vertex-transitive graph on $128$ vertices.
 It was found using a search of Cayley graphs of order at most $128$.

-\paragraph{Additional constructions in \cref{fig:c_34}} The graph on $40$ vertices is vertex-transitive, has degree $17$, clique number $3$ and independence number $12$.
+\paragraph{Additional constructions in \cref{fig:c_34}.} The graph on $40$ vertices is vertex-transitive, has degree $17$, clique number $3$ and independence number $12$.
 The graph on $24$ vertices is vertex-transitive, has degree $11$, clique number $3$ and independence number $6$ and has the {\tt graph6} representation

 The graph on $128$ vertices is vertex-transitive, has degree $78$, clique number $5$ and independence number $16$.
 Lastly, the graph on $112$ vertices is vertex-transitive, has degree $68$, clique number $5$ and independence number $14$.
-The two smaller graphs were found using the vertex-transitive graph library and the two larger using a search of Cayley graphs of order at most 128 where the $\lambda$ parameter was adjusted accordingly in \cref{eq:cost_function}.
+The two smaller graphs were found using a vertex-transitive graph library~\cite{HoltRoyle_2020, HoltRoyleTracey_2021} and the two larger using a search of Cayley graphs of order at most 128 where the $\lambda$ parameter was adjusted accordingly in \cref{eq:cost_function}.

-\section{Lower bounds and stability through Flag Algebras}
+\section{Lower bounds and stability through flag algebras}